troclaux/notes/aws.md

 ## aws artifact

-> provides on-demand access to aws compliance documentation, agreements and audits
+> provides customers on-demand access to aws compliance documentation, agreements and audits

 - doesn't do audits, only provides access to the results of audits done on aws